Bedrock02/tech-blog/posts/counter-button-of-doom.md

 ```typescript
 setInterval(decrementCounter, 1000)
 ```
 While I was recursively calling `countDown` to trigger another setTimeout call, I could have used [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval). `setInterval` takes in the same parameters as `setTimeout`; a callback function, and a number representing milliseconds.
 This will invoke the callback after every 1000ms.
-This makes our code easier to understand as it then becomes a one liner.
+This makes our code easier to understand as it then becomes a one-liner.

 #### setCounter Callback
 ```typescript